jevally/XeroPresence/README.md

 ## Information
 - Never ever share your "Access Key ID" and "Secret Access Key"
 - If you think someone has access to it, disable or delete the key immediately
-- Starting with windows causes the presence to not work, after a simple restart it work again.
+- Starting with windows causes the presence to not work, after a simple restart it works again.
 I can't find out why yet.

 ## Requirements
 - Windows 10/11 64 Bit (Recommended)